Focusing

 The first thing to note, when focusing is that the image has to be as small as possible!
 This sounds crazy, right?
 But if the image is out of focus it becomes larger.
 If it's really out of focus, it can begin to look like the illustration!
 The image on the left is in focus, the image on the right is way off!
 You can, in extreme defocussed cases, begin to see bits of the telescope - Now, this is clearly wrong!
 However, to a child or inexperienced observer, a defocussed planet looks like a bigger view of a planet!

 As you focus, by turning the focusing knobs on the telescope, the image becomes clearer and smaller at the same time.
 If it becomes larger and more fuzzy, turn the knobs the other way.
-When focusing the correct direction, details begin to appear to your eye and at some critical point they begin to unfocus again.
+When focusing in the correct direction, details begin to appear to your eye and at some critical point they begin to unfocus again.
 At that point you stop turning the knob and very slowly turn it the other way until the image becomes sharp and clear again.
 You'll soon get the hang of it!

 Note: I was at a talk by an eminent astro-photographer, who said that he attributes most of the excellence of his photographs to the amount of time he takes to get the focus perfect.
 He told us that he regularly spends an hour on focusing (That got a gasp from a room full of astronomers, I can tell you!)
 Now, I'm not going to suggest that you take anywhere near that long, but you do have to spend enough time to make sure you have the best focus you can achieve.
 On a night when the seeing is troubled and unsteady it can be quite a task!
 You need to be ready for the steady moment, when the detail really comes out...
 Of course when you change eyepiece you have to go through the process all over again!
 (Tip: A zoom eyepiece is NOT the answer!)